HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs.md

 ```

--   `productionEnvironment`: Set to true to send usage reports to MHS, and for other environments (e.g. test or UAT), set to false.
+-   `productionEnvironment`: Set to `true` to send usage reports to MHS.
+For other environments (for example, test or UAT), set to `false`.
--   `licenseServerUri`: MHS License Server URI
+-   `licenseServerUri`: Set to the MHS License Server URI.
--   `customMhsDeploymentKeySecret`: The deployment key creates a custom secret name.
+-   `customMhsDeploymentKeySecret`: Set to the deployment key that creates a custom secret name.
 Any method can use `customMhsDeploymentKeySecret` or `mhsDeploymentKey` for the deployment key.
--   `mhsDeploymentKey`: Credentials for product deployments.
+-   `mhsDeploymentKey`: Set to the credentials for product deployments.
 Any method can use `customMhsDeploymentKeySecret` or `mhsDeploymentKey` for the deployment key.
-This can be optained from [My HCLSoftware Portal](https://my.hcltechsw.com/)
+You can obtain the deployment key from [My HCLSoftware Portal](https://my.hcltechsw.com/).

+To create a custom secret, run the following command:

 ```sh
 #Example to create custom secret
 kubectl create secret generic <secret-name> --from-literal=deploymentKey=<deploymentKey> --namespace=<namespace>
 ```

-## Validation
+## Validating the DX Cloud Native 9.5 deployment entitlement

-To perform this validation, you need to check the logs generated by the License Manager component.
-The example command provided uses kubectl to fetch the logs from a specific pod within a Kubernetes namespace.
+To validate your entitlement, you must check the logs generated by the License Manager component.
+The following sample command uses `kubectl` to fetch the logs from a specific pod within a Kubernetes namespace.

 ```sh
  #Example to get logs:
  kubectl logs pod/dx-deployment-license-manager-0 --namespace=<namespace>
 ```

-## Expected logs
+### Expected logs

-The expected logs section shows what a successful entitlement check should look like.
-The logs should indicate a successful connection to the entitlement server, confirmation of a valid.
+This section shows what a successful entitlement check should look like.
+The logs should indicate a successful connection to the entitlement server, as illustrated in the following example:

 ```log
 INFO: The connection to the entitlement server is successful.
 You have a valid HCL Digital Experience Cloud Native 9.5 entitlement.
 HCL DX Cloud Native 9.5 server starts.